 In commercial applications there are smaller isolators used to protect the home from lighting.
-These lightning isolators are also a way to discharge the electricity that has been transmitted by the lighting and it isolates the charge to the ground so that it does not linger in the conductor that it first passed through.
+These lightning isolators are also a way to discharge the electricity that has been transmitted by the lighting, and it isolates the charge to the ground so that it does not linger in the conductor that it first passed through.
 Isolators are a very useful tool when it comes to discharging voltage.
-There are also minute isolators for equipment that are faulty.
+There are also minute isolators for equipment that is faulty.